What is artificial intelligence?

 I want to start a program at my university.
 How do I do that?

 Thanks for your interest in bringing AI4ALL to your university!
 The unique nature of our programs coupled with AI4ALL’s deep partnerships with our university sites is key to our long-term impact on the field.
-With that in mind, we look for the following qualities when considering partnering with a university:
+Partnership decisions are made on a case-by-case basis, based on funding and partnership fit.

-If you are a university administrator or faculty member and you feel your university meets these guidelines, please get in touch with us here.
+If you are a university administrator or faculty member and you feel your university meets these guidelines, please fill out the application here.

 Open Learning Program